WasimAlgahlani/Hirnt-Painting/README.md

 # Hirnt-Painting

-A simple programm made using colorgram package that it takes a given image of one of  hirnt's paintings and makes one like it.
+A simple programm made using all of colorgram, turtle and thr random packages that it takes a given image of one of  hirnt's paintings and makes one like it.